Skip to content

 • Install the desktop environment

-Connect to the NVIDIA Omniverse development workstation remote desktop
+Connect to the NVIDIA RTX Virtual Workstation remote desktop

-To connect to the NVIDIA Omniverse development workstation remote desktop, follow the instructions in Create a virtual Windows workstation starting from the Install HP Anyware software section.
+To connect to the NVIDIA RTX Virtual Workstation remote desktop, follow the instructions in Create a virtual Windows workstation starting from the Install HP Anyware software section.
 Ignore the steps prior to the Install HP Anyware software section because they guide you in creating a VM, and you already created one.

 What's next